lindseystead/foodbank-checkin-portfolio/README.md

 ## 🎓 Academic Context: Capstone Project

-This system was **originally designed and developed** as Lindsey D. Stead's **Bachelor of Computing Sciences capstone project** at **Thompson Rivers University** under the software engineering supervision of **Dr. Kevin O'Neil**.
+This system was **designed and built entirely by me** as my **Bachelor of Computing Sciences capstone project** at **Thompson Rivers University** under the software engineering supervision of **Dr. Kevin O'Neil**.

+**Solo Development:**
+- Designed from the ground up using agile methodologies
+- Full-stack implementation: React/TypeScript frontends, Node.js/Express backend
+- Complete system architecture and data management design
+- Security implementation and privacy compliance
+- Deployment and DevOps configuration
+- All development work completed independently

+**Agile Methodology:**
+- Iterative development with stakeholder feedback from food bank staff and volunteers
+- Requirements gathering, analysis, design, implementation, and testing phases
+- Continuous improvement based on real-world usage
+- Regular check-ins with supervisor Dr. Kevin O'Neil

+**From Capstone to Production:**
 What began as academic research evolved into a production-ready system serving real food bank operations.
+The system demonstrates the complete software engineering lifecycle from concept to deployment.
 Special thanks to Dr. O'Neil for his guidance, mentorship, and support throughout the capstone project.

 ### 🎓 Capstone Details
 - **Course**: COMP 4911 (Capstone Project)